rush86999/atomic/atomic-docker/README.md

 (4) how we get client ID and client secret of google calendar in Salesforce .... https://www.forcetalks.com/salesforce-topic/how-we-get-client-id-and-client-secret-of-google-calendar-in-salesforce/.
 (5) undefined. https://console.developers.google.com/apis.

-### 2. Get Cloudflared Setup on your local machine
-- Refer to docs to install and run [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/) locally
-- You will need a custom domain

 ### 3. For Supertokens
 - Configure with Hasura.
 Read the [SuperTokens Guide](https://supertokens.com/docs/thirdpartyemailpassword/hasura-integration/with-jwt#)